AnirudhG07/Typeinc/README.md

 # How to Install

 This is a cross-platform tool so it can be downloaded in your MacOS, Linux, Windows, etc.<br>
-Follow the below guidelines to download the software
+Follow the below guidelines to download the software.

 ## ~> PIP Installation